albar965/littlenavmap-manual/en/MAPDISPLAY.md

 A great circle gives the shortest distance from point to point on earth but does not use a constant course.
 For that reason the measurement line will show two course values.
 One for the start and one for the end position.

-Course is indicated in degrees true.
+Course is always indicated in degrees true which is indicated by the suffix `°T`.
 Additional information like ident or frequency will be added to the line if the measurement starts at a navaid or an airport.

+The width of distance measurement lines can be changed in the dialog `Options` on the tab `Map Display`.

 See the [Nav Map Legend](LEGEND.md#map-marks) for details on measurement lines.